Guide: Add Ebean ORM (PostgreSQL) to an Existing Maven Project - Step 2: Test Container Setup

 ---

-Confirm the following is present in `pom.xml` (added in Step 1):
+Confirm the following are present in `pom.xml` (in addition to `ebean-test`):

 ```xml